 The more bullish it is, the bigger the breakout.
 The handle is resistance.
 It’s important for a break above the resistance line.
 As you can see in the chart above, it took awhile to break resistance.

-That could be a problem if you’re trading options for a living.
+That could be a problem if you’re trading options.
 Options expire and if you don’t give yourself enough time, you’ll lose that investment.
-That’s why getting conformation is a good thing.
+That’s why getting confirmation is a good thing.

 Don’t think of missing the first move up as a bad thing.
 That can be the difference of profit and loss.
 Especially if the pattern breaks down or the bulls are caught in a trap.